Variational structures beyond gradient flows: a macroscopic fluctuation-theory perspective: Examples

 \iparagraph{Zero-cost velocity for antisymmetric L-function.} As in the IPFG case in Section~\ref{sec:IPFG antisym flow}, we now consider the zero-cost velocity associated to $\L_{\Fasy}$ which for any $x\in\X$ solves the ODE

-Note that the corresponding ODE for IPFG~\eqref{eq:IPFG antisymmetric ODE} follows with $\eta_x\equiv1$.
+Note that the corresponding ODE for IPFG~\eqref{eq:IPFG antisymmetric ODE} follows with $\eta_x\equiv\mathrm{id}$.
 The geometric arguments of Section~\ref{sec:IPFG antisym flow} cannot be fully repeated, because it is unclear how to transform~\eqref{eq:zero-range antisym ODE} into a linear equation.
-However, by analogy to that section, we make a smart guess for the energy and the Poisson structure, which is summarised in the following result.
+However, by analogy to that section, we make an educated guess for the energy and the Poisson structure, which is summarised in the following result.
 We will make use of the following family of functions $g_x:[0,1]\rightarrow\RR$

 for every $x\in\X$.
 Using these functions we now show that the Conjecture~\ref{conj} holds for the zero-range process.

 \begin{prop} Assume that $\eta_x$ is such that $g_x$ is well defined for any $x\in\X$.
 Define the threshold